-As previously reported, the Coronavirus Job Retention Scheme (CJRS) is designed to support employers whose operations have been affected by the coronavirus (COVID-19) pandemic.
+The Coronavirus Job Retention Scheme (CJRS) was designed to support employers whose operations have been affected by the coronavirus (COVID-19) pandemic.
 The scheme was available from March 2020 and will end in October 2020.

 The law treats any person who knowingly failed to notify HMRC of an incorrect claim within the notification period as making a ‘deliberate and concealed’ failure, with penalties of up to 100%.
 HMRC have confirmed they will not actively seek out and penalise innocent errors, but they want to help employers correct any honest mistakes.

-We recognise that many of our clients and others had to calculate and apply for these grants in exceptional circumstances and therefore there may be errors as a result of misunderstandings or as a result of the frequent updates in HMRC guidance.
+We recognise that many employers had to calculate and apply for these grants in exceptional circumstances and therefore there may be errors as a result of misunderstandings or as a result of the frequent updates in HMRC guidance.

-The Chancellor announced as part of the Summer Economic update that a one off payment of £1,000 per furloughed employee if the employee in question is brought off furlough and remains in employment through to the end of January 2021.
+The Chancellor announced, as part of the Summer Economic update, that employers could apply for a one off bonus payment of £1,000 per furloughed employee, provided the employee in question is brought off furlough and remains in employment through to the end of January 2021.
 The bonus is available for any employee who was previously furloughed and included within a valid CJRS claim and earning above the Lower Earnings Limit for National Insurance.
 The payment itself can be claimed from February 2021, it will be taxable and should be included on a businesses Corporation or Self Assessment tax return.

 It will be important for employers to ensure that all employee and payroll details are accurate and up to date.
-Inaccurate or incorrect CJRS claims which are not subsequently amended within the guidelines stated under HMRC’s compliance regime, may invalidate a claim for the bonus.
+Inaccurate or incorrect CJRS claims which are not subsequently amended in accordance with the latest guidance may mean employers are unable to claim the bonus.

-1 September 2020 - From 1 September the Government will pay 70% of wages up to a monthly cap of £2,187.50 for the usual hours the employee does not work.
+1 September 2020 – The Government will pay 70% of wages up to a monthly cap of £2,187.50 for the usual hours the employee does not work.
 Employers will continue to pay furloughed employees 80% of their usual wages for the hours they do not work, up to a cap of £2,500 per month and will need to fund the difference between this and the CJRS grant themselves.
 Employers will also continue to pay employer NICs and pension contributions

-From October 2020 - the Government will pay 60% of wages up to a monthly cap of £1,875 for the usual hours the employee does not work.
-Employers will pay employer NICs and pension contributions plus 20% of wages to make up the 80% total; up to a cap of £2,500 per month and will need to fund the difference between this and the CJRS grant themselves.
+From October 2020 – The Government will pay 60% of wages up to a monthly cap of £1,875 for the usual hours the employee does not work.
+Employers will continue to pay furloughed employees 80% of their usual wages for the hours they do not work, up to a cap of £2,500 per month and will need to fund the difference between this and the CJRS grant themselves.
 Employers will also continue to pay employer NICs and pension contributions.

 The Chancellor has confirmed his current position that all forms of the scheme will cease at the end of October 2020.

-HMRC and the Government have released a number of materials on this topic which are available to all and since its launch, HMRC have regularly updated and refined their guidance to help employers accurately calculate their claims under the scheme.
-This has been a complex and challenging undertaking for many employers and will continue to be so with the changes from 1 July and subsequent periods.
+HMRC and the Government have regularly updated and refined their guidance to help employers accurately calculate claims under CJRS.
+This has been a complex and challenging undertaking for many employers and will continue to be so with the introduction of Flexi Furlough from 1 July.

-If you have concerns about any aspects of the claims you have made or how to navigate through this complexity, an independent review of the approach that you have adopted for your CJRS grant claims will determine whether the methodology and basis for your claim is accurate.
+If you have concerns about any aspects of the claims you have made or how to navigate through this process, an independent review by our specialist team of the approach that you have taken and positions adopted will help provide assurance.
 We can support you where needed, whether you are concerned about the eligibility criteria, the specifics of your calculations in each pay period or the legal positions that you have adopted.